 Greene remarked that it is still too early to identify particular areas where the committee feels it needs more information and said that they are still encouraging submissions.
 “The main points are that we want input and we wish we could cover everything,” she said.

-Committee expects to employ case studies to highlight impacts and opportunities
+Committee expects to employ case studies to highlight impacts

 Greene noted that she anticipates the committee will include various case studies in its report.
 “I think the case studies are going to be very, very important because we can’t cover everything,” she said. “[A case study] gets the immediacy across, it gets the excitement across, and it gets the importance across of certain areas.”